a-tiny-developer/a-tiny-developer/README.md

 # 👋 Hi, I’m Chris MV (@a-tiny-developer)
-- 💜 Coding to live.
+- 💜 I like to write code.
 - 🌱 I'm learning about Software Development and Machine Learning.
 - 🦾 In fact a Mechatronic Engineer.
 ## Developing with: